 Welcome, I am glad you are here!

-Through the use of EMDR, I provide opportunities for people to heal from PTSD symptoms.
-If you would prefer to make sense of what happened to you through discussion, I am here to listen.
+Through EMDR, I provide opportunities for people to heal from PTSD symptoms.
+If you prefer to make sense of what happened to you through discussion, I am here to listen.

 When I was a child, my grandfather would sit me on his knee and watch movies with me.
 I remember how strong and stoic he was.
 One day, while watching a movie with him, I watched him shed a tear.
-In my childhood, I had only known my grandfather as a man who was quiet and did not share emotions.
-I remember it was quite extraordinary to notice that tear rolling down his face.
+In my childhood, I had only known my grandfather as a quiet man who did not share emotions.
+I remember noticing tears rolling down his face was quite extraordinary.

-My grandfather served in World War II and post missions.
+My grandfather served in World War II and posted missions.
 He served in the British Royal Air-force as a warrant officer.

-He suffered from PTSD.
+He had PTSD.
 I am very proud of my grandfather.
 He was a good man who suffered in silence.
 He pulled up his bootstraps and carried on.
-In his day there was little to no help for PTSD.
+In his day, there was little to no help for PTSD.
 He had no choice but to suffer in silence.

-I am very proud of organizing a national wide animal welfare campaign in 2011.
-This campaign was founded on the heels of the unnecessary and irresponsible death of sled dogs after the Olympics.
+I am proud of organizing a nationwide animal welfare campaign in 2011.
+This campaign was founded on the heels of sled dogs’ unnecessary and irresponsible death after the Olympics.
 Vigils for Sled Dogs

-My team which included volunteers across Canada representing each province helped bring awareness to our antiquated animal welfare laws as well as helped change our animal welfare laws in BC.
-As a result of this campaign BC now penalizes an animal abuser of 10K or time in jail.
+My team, which included volunteers across Canada representing each province, helped bring awareness to our antiquated animal welfare laws and helped change our animal welfare laws in BC.
+As a result of this campaign, BC now penalizes an animal abuser of 10K or time in jail.

-Today I am currently involved in leading a trauma recovery network through the EMDR Humanitarian Assistance Program.
+Today, I lead a trauma recovery network through the EMDR Humanitarian Assistance Program.
 Our team comprises 12 professional therapists and two translators running Free EMDR group treatment for displaced persons of war.
-This EMDR group provides relief for those suffering from PTSD symptoms as well as acute stress symptoms.
+This EMDR group provides relief for those suffering from PTSD symptoms and acute stress symptoms.
 See more here Ukraine Refugees

-In my spare time, I love writing music and spending time with my family.
+I love writing music and spending time with my family in my spare time.

 I graduated from the University of British Columbia with a master’s degree in social work.
 I am a registered social worker and registered clinical counsellor.
 I am a certified EMDR therapist and an approved EMDR consultant and educator with over 20 years of experience as a helping professional.
 I have completed Level I and II training through the BCPFFA to provide trauma-informed counselling to Fire Fighters and First Responders.

 My background as a clinician in healthcare is in treating complex trauma and PTSD.
 I worked as a trauma counsellor in health care and created an EMDR treatment program for survivors of trauma living on the Downtown Eastside of Vancouver.
-This program comprised of a trauma group called Making Sense of Trauma (an 8-week education and skills-based group about trauma) as well as EMDR for complex PTSD for one to two years.
+This program comprised a trauma group called Making Sense of Trauma (an 8-week education and skills-based group about trauma) and EMDR for complex PTSD for one to two years.